-I like to make things out of code, wire, wood, and sound.
-I'm a maker vaguely specialising in weird musical instruments.
+I like to make things out of code, wire, wood, plastic, and sound.
+I'm a maker who vaguely specialises in weird musical instruments.
 My website is a work in progress, but for now I have decided to list some of my recent projects in a haphazard way below.
 If you would like to contact me about any of my projects, my email is firstname.lastname@example.org and my GitHub is github.com/mattybrad.

 A work-in-progress online drum machine (of sorts).
 While researching how to synthesize drum sounds without using samples, I realised that a lot of synthetic drum sounds are created from fairly simple sound sources, such as white noise or a sine wave.
 This made me wonder about the possibility of feeding other, more complex sounds through a series of effects to create unusual drum sounds which fulfil a similar percussive role to the kick, snare, hi-hat, etc, but which sound noticeably different.

 I've written several articles for HackSpace magazine, a publication in the UK run by the Raspberry Pi foundation.
 You can download the PDFs for free, or buy back issues of the magazine.